parallelworks/dynamic-learning-rivers/README.md

 ## Contents

 1. `containers` directory contains build files and instructions for building containers.
-2. `workflow` directory contains files that orchestrate the workflow
+2. `workflow` directory contains files that orchestrate the workflow.
+3. `examples` directory contains files for direct experimentation with the ML model.